dsjpark/dsjpark.github.io/_pages/cv.md

 * A.B.
 Molecular and Cellular Biology _magna cum laude_, Harvard College, 2015
 * Ph.D.
 Genetics and Epigenetics, Perelman School of Medicine at the University of Pennsylvania, 2022
   * Thesis: Identification and Characterization of Novel Regulators of Genome Folding
-* M.D Perelman School of Medicine at the University of Pennsylvania, 2022 (expected)
+* M.D.
+Perelman School of Medicine at the University of Pennsylvania, 2024 (expected)

 Research experience
 ======